-BIOGRAPHY: Mr. Olson has 35 years of executive experience in the food and beverage industry, including 17 years in senior roles at major global food and beverage manufacturers.
+BIOGRAPHY: Mr. Olson has 35 years of executive experience in the food and beverage industry in senior roles at major global food and beverage manufacturers.
 From 2002 to 2006, he was Senior Vice President, Operations for the Europe, Middle East and Africa division of PepsiCo International where he was responsible for all manufacturing, distribution, purchasing and engineering.
 From 1999 to 2002, he served as Vice President, Operations of Ernest & Julio Gallo Winery, one of the largest global wine production companies, where he was responsible for all vineyards, procurement, production, bottling and distribution operations.
 From 1990 to 1992, Mr. Olson was Vice President of Operations for Frito-Lay Canada.
-Mr. Olson is a former director of Snack Food Ventures Europe, a PepsiCo/General Mills joint venture in Western Europe, and the European Snack Food Association.
-He is a director and member of the executive committee of the United Way of Forsyth County, North Carolina and a former director of the United Way of Central Carolinas.
-In 2011, Mr. Olson was awarded and maintains the National Association of Corporate Directors Board Leadership Fellow Certificate for completion of a rigorous suite of ongoing courses covering board and committee best practices.
+Mr. Olson is a former director of Winn-Dixie Stores from 2006 to 2011.
+Additionally, he was a director of Snack Food Ventures Europe from 2003 to 2005, a PepsiCo/General Mills joint venture in Western Europe, and the European Snack Food Association.
+He was a director and member of the executive committee of the United Way of Forsyth County, North Carolina from 2014 to 2017.
+In 2011, Mr. Olson was awarded and maintains the National Association of Corporate Directors Board Leadership awarded and maintains the National Association of Corporate Directors Board Leadership Fellow Certificate for completion of a rigorous suite of ongoing courses covering board and committee governance best practices.